satweekraj-coder/NFA-to-DFA-Conversion-Visualizer/README.md

+# 🌐 Live project URL

-# 🚀 NFA → DFA Conversion Visualizer
+[(https://satweek2024ucs1504tafl.netlify.app/)](https://satweek2024ucs1504tafl.netlify.app/)# 🚀 NFA → DFA Conversion Visualizer

 A modern web application that demonstrates the **conversion of a Non-deterministic Finite Automaton (NFA) into a Deterministic Finite Automaton (DFA)** using the **Subset Construction Algorithm**.